 Dickens House Museum

 Dickens House Museum celebrates Charles Dickens' long connection with Broadstairs (1837-1851).
 It is housed in the cottage that was Charles Dickens' inspiration for the home of Betsey Trotwood in David Copperfield.
-According to the reminiscences of Charles Dickens son Charley, they regularly had tea there with Miss Mary Pearson Strong, and her belief of her right to stop the passage of donkeys in front of her cottage became the donkey incident for the character of Betsey Trotwood.
+According to the reminiscences of Dickens' son Charley, they regularly had tea there with Miss Mary Pearson Strong, and her belief of her right to stop the passage of donkeys in front of her cottage was the inspiration for the donkey incident and the character of Betsey Trotwood.

 It was in 1851 that Charles Dickens wrote this affectionate record of the town and its inhabitants.